jillix/flow-app/README.md

 # as deamon
 ./bin/mono start

-# in dev mode
-./bin mono -d

-# in dev mode with app terminal outpu
+# in dev mode with app output
 ./bin mono -dt
 ```